 npm install -g newman-reporter-html npm install -g newman-reporter-htmlextra

-Finally, we are ready to create the HTML reports!
+Finally, after this Newman HTML report command, we are ready to create the HTML reports!

 Exporting Postman’s Collections and Environments

-We have completed the reporters installation, but we still need the collections that we want to execute and translate to our HTML reports.
+We have completed the reporters installation, but we still need the export Postman collection that we want to execute and translate to our HTML reports.

 This can be done using Postman by just selecting Export in the collection folder and then saving them as a *json file.

 We also have to export the environment and save it as a *json file.

 This is our last step in creating the HTML reports.